Samuel Peter: Peter vs. Sykes

-The bout lasted two rounds.
+During one of pre-fight interviews, Peter admitted he had never looked for an early knockout when he entered a fight, but expressed confidence in his ability of knocking out anyone "if I get my shots (off)".
+He also talked about the president and the government of Nigeria following his career and supporting him ever since his first appearance on Showtime, and stated that "for Nigeria, it would be unbelievable for us to have a world champion.
+Totally unbelievable."

 The opening round saw Sykes attempting to stay away from Peter by circling around, working behind the jab and mostly throwing one-two combinations, while Peter was working his way inside, going back-and-forth between combinations to the head and body and trying to press Sykes against the ropes.
 The same pattern continued in the following round.
 In the middle of the second round, Peter hurt Sykes with a right hook as Sykes attempted to initiate a clinch.
 Peter immediately followed with a barrage of punches, not allowing Sykes to stay away and recover from the punch, ultimately knocking him down with one minute left.
 Sykes was not able to get up, prompting the referee to stop the fight and declare Peter the winner.
 With a win over Sykes, Peter became the holder of regional titles of three major sanctioning bodies – IBF, WBA and WBC.
 As of August 2005, Peter, already ranked by the WBC, IBF and WBO, was ranked No.9 by the WBA.